Skip to main content

 Pro Tips

-- Use Draft status first - Review content in WordPress before publishing
+• Use Draft status first — review the post in WordPress before going live

-- Application Passwords are safer - They can be revoked without changing your login password
+• Application Passwords are safer than regular passwords — they can be revoked individually without affecting your main login

-- Check your REST API - Some security plugins block API access; whitelist outwrite.ai if needed
+• Check your REST API — some security plugins (Wordfence, Sucuri) or Cloudflare WAF rules block REST endpoints.
+Whitelist outwrite if needed

-- Categories auto-create - You don't need to pre-create categories in WordPress
+• Categories auto-create — you don't need to pre-create them in WordPress

-- Tags auto-suggest - Keywords from your content are suggested as tags
+• Tags auto-suggest — keywords from your content are offered as tags